Rajgir, meaning the abode of Gods, is a town in Nalanda district about 93 km southeast of Patna.

-One belief is that the town gets its name from the Hindi word ‘rajgriha’ which means royal house and the other belief is that the town gets its name from the Hindi word ‘rajgir’ which means royal mountain.
+One belief is that the town gets its name from the Hindi word rajgriha which means royal house and the other states that the name comes from the rajgir (also a Hindi word), which means royal mountain.

 The ropeway can be used to reach the Vishwa Shanti Stupa.
 A ride on the ropeway provides amazing views of the town and the Shanti Stupa itself.
 The ropeway can take only one person at a time.

-There are three tourist bungalows maintained by Bihar State Tourism Development Corporation that offer ample space for big groups at affordable rates.
+There are three tourist bungalows maintained by the Bihar State Tourism Development Corporation that offer ample space for big groups at affordable rates.